dong4j/self-star-list/README.md

 *   [olivere/elastic](https://github.com/olivere/elastic) - Deprecated: Use the official Elasticsearch client for Go at https://github.com/elastic/go-elasticsearch

-*   [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
-It features a Martini-like API with much better performance -- up to 40 times faster.
-If you need smashing performance, get yourself some Gin.
+*   [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a high-performance HTTP web framework written in Go.
+It provides a Martini-like API but with significantly better performance—up to 40 times faster—thanks to httprouter.
+Gin is designed for building REST APIs, web applications, and microservices.

 *   [hyper0x/goc2p](https://github.com/hyper0x/goc2p) - An example project for book 'Go Programming & Concurrency in Practice'.